 Days ago a friend of mine told me about a very special book.
 It’s called Vem ser Dim? which means Who Sees Dim?.
 I looked for the book in e-shops but couldn’t find it.
 So, I wrote to the author, and — guess what.
 She sent it to me!

 I want this post to be in English, so it can be international, and everyone in the world would get to know that there, somewhere in the deep, deep woods, someone like Dim exists.
 It’s pretty important, you know.

 Maria was very kind and sent the book to me.
-Actually, we changed books!
-She sent me Vem ser Dim, and I sent her one of my the most favourite Czech books for children.
-(The Little Cloud, by Pavel Čech)
+Actually, we changed books.
+She sent me Vem ser Dim, and I sent her one of my the most favourite Czech books for children: The Little Cloud, by Pavel Čech.

-Now, you know the story, and you also know that there, somewhere in the deep, deep woods, someone like Dim exists.
+Now, you know the story, and you also know that there, somewhere in the deep, deep woods, someone like the creature Dim exists.
 So, please, if you will go to the woods, look around.
 And if you meet Dim, say hello.
 It might be pretty important, you know …